nipy/nibabel/doc/source/dicom/dicom_intro.rst

 Definitions* (IODs).
 Here is the definition of an IOD from section 3.8.7 of PS 3.3:

-    3.8.7 Information object definition (IOD): a data abstraction of a class of similar Real-World Objects which defines the nature and Attributes relevant to the class of Real-World Objects represented.
+.. admonition:: 3.8.7 Information object definition (IOD):

+    a data abstraction of a class of similar Real-World Objects which defines the nature and Attributes relevant to the class of Real-World Objects represented.